Zhang Weiwei (professor): Interpreter

 From 1983 to 1988, Zhang was one of many English interpreters of the Chinese Foreign Ministry, worked for some Chinese leaders, including Deng Xiaoping and Li Peng, in the mid-1980s.

 Academia

-Zhang has written extensively in English and Chinese on People's Republic of China's economic and political reform, China's development model and comparative politics.
+Zhang has written extensively in English and Chinese on People's Republic of China's reform and opening up and political reform, China's development model and comparative politics.
 Zhang is among the major proponents of a "Chinese model", which he defines as a blend of a planned economy with market mechanisms and a top-down governance structure complemented by some grassroots electoral participation.

 He expanded on the concept of a civilization state with his book The China Wave: Rise of a Civilizational State (2012).

 Zhang is a Senior research fellow at the Chunqiu Institute, a think tank in Shanghai.

 Zhang is the head of Fudan University's China Institute.

 Previously, he was a professor at the unaccredited, for-profit Geneva School of Diplomacy and International Relations in Switzerland, a fact that the Chinese political scientist Xiang Lanxin mocked in an interview with the blog publication Reading the China Dream.